 Centers may lack business and marketing expertise, leading to limited sales and profits.
 The factors hindering good sales can be the lack of unique products that customers want to buy, competition with industries making similar products with better specifications and selling at a lower price, and difficulty catering to bulk orders at short notice.
-Sales seasonality (not preparing products for year-round sales), restricted sales outlets and non-availability of online sales are other concerns related to sales of products.25 The perception of product quality and doubts about products not rketing expertise ing finances he record keeping being prepared by patients but the trainer instead can also influence the customer's buying decision.^[14]
+Sales seasonality (not preparing products for year-round sales), restricted sales outlets and non-availability of online sales are other concerns related to sales of products.25 The perception of product quality and doubts about products not being prepared by patients but the trainer instead can also influence the customer's buying decision.
+[14]